xavijs/nginx-basic-auth/README.md

 > $ docker-compose up -d

-This will start the server in port 80, you can access here: http://localhost and you can modify all files under "/www/" folder and see changes in web without rebuilding docker.
+This will start the server in port 80, you can access by clicking [HERE](http://localhost) and you can modify all files under "/www/" folder and see changes in web without rebuilding docker.

 # Default login